eshaq95/eshaq95/README.md

-### Hi there, I'm Eshaq! 👋
+### Yo 👋

-## I'm a Student aspiring to become a data scientist!

-- 🌱 I’m currently learning Java, Python and Software engineering practices🔭
+- 🌱 Currently learning Java, Python and Software engineering practices🔭
-- 👯 I’m looking to collaborate with other content creators
+- 👯 Looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love fitness and football.